WOMEN OF THE VINE & SPIRITS FIFTH ANNIVERSARY GLOBAL SYMPOSIUM GENERAL SESSION TOPICS & SPEAKERS

 The Power of the Male Ally: Engaging Men, Advancing Women (Wednesday, March 13, 11 AM-12 PM)

 An important and timely session featuring a panel of executive male leaders in the alcohol beverage industry.
 The session will focus on the positive success our panelists have had by supporting strategies and efforts to encourage, focus, impact and demonstrate the importance of a gender diverse workforce in their cultures and businesses.

-Joe Essa, President, Wolfgang Puck & Chair of National Restaurant Association
+Joe Essa, President & CEO, Wolfgang Puck Worldwide & 2018 Vice Chair of National Restaurant Association

 Steve Sprinkle, Vice President, US Sales, E. & J. Gallo Winery